Butterfly World

 Butterfly World is located in Tradewinds Park in Coconut Creek, Florida.
 It opened in 1988, and it is the largest butterfly park in the world, and the first park of its kind in the Western Hemisphere.
 The facility houses around 20,000 live butterflies.

 History

 After retiring from a career as electrical engineer, Ronald Boender started raising butterflies and their food plants in his home in Florida.
 In 1984 he established MetaScience to help supply farmed butterflies to zoos and universities.
 After having visited England in 1985, where he met Clive Farrell (founder and owner of the London Butterfly House), he decided to create his own facility in Florida.
-Boender and Ferrell entered into partnership and started planning the facility, which was to be a public attraction, but also a research facility and a butterfly farm.
+Boender and Farrell entered into partnership and started planning the facility, which was to be a public attraction, but also a research facility and a butterfly farm.

 Butterfly World opened on March 28, 1988.
 Since then it has expanded to include the largest free flight hummingbird aviary in the United States, a Lorikeet Encounter, and an aviculture research center.